-We were the first pediatric hospital in Florida to offer groundbreaking CAR T-cell therapy for children with acute lymphoblastic leukemia.
+We were the first certified pediatric center in Florida to offer groundbreaking CAR T-cell therapy for children with acute lymphoblastic leukemia.
 Learn more about CAR T-cell therapy in the Center for Adoptive Cellular Therapy at Johns Hopkins All Children’s.

 What Is CAR T-cell Therapy?

-CAR T-cell therapy is a unique treatment that uses the body’s own immune system to fight cancer.
+CAR T-cell therapy is a unique and highly personalized treatment that uses the body’s own immune system to fight cancer.
 This is called immunotherapy.

 How CAR T-cell Therapy Works

 Receiving CAR T-cell therapy is a multistep process.
 Your child’s care team will explain it thoroughly so you know what to expect at each stage.
 These steps include:

 - Your child’s white blood cells are removed from a blood sample in a process called leukapheresis, and then sent to a laboratory.

 - Scientists separate the T-cells from the rest of the white blood cells and add a gene for a chimeric antigen receptor (CAR) to the T-cells.
 This transforms them into CAR T-cells.
 The CAR allows T-cells to recognize and eliminate cancer cells.

 - The body requires millions of CAR T-cells to treat cancer.
 Growing these new cells in the lab takes a few weeks, during which time your child may receive low-dose chemotherapy.